Emotion classification: Emotions as discrete categories

 In discrete emotion theory, all humans are thought to have an innate set of basic emotions that are cross-culturally recognizable.
 These basic emotions are described as "discrete" because they are believed to be distinguishable by an individual's facial expression and biological processes.
 Theorists have conducted studies to determine which emotions are basic.
 A popular example is Paul Ekman and his colleagues' cross-cultural study of 1992, in which they concluded that the six basic emotions are anger, disgust, fear, happiness, sadness, and surprise.
-Ekman explains that there are particular characteristics attached to each of these emotions, allowing them to be expressed in varying degrees in a non-verbal manner.
+Ekman explains that there are particular characteristics attached to each of these emotions, allowing them to be expressed to varying degrees in a non-verbal manner.
 Each emotion acts as a discrete category rather than an individual emotional state.

 Simplicity debate

 Humans' subjective experience is that emotions are clearly recognizable in ourselves and others.
 This apparent ease of recognition has led to the identification of a number of emotions that are said to be basic, and universal among all people.
 However, a debate among experts has questioned this understanding of what emotions are.
 There has been recent discussion of the progression on the different views of emotion over the years.

 On "basic emotion" accounts, activation of an emotion, such as anger, sadness, or fear, is "triggered" by the brain's appraisal of a stimulus or event with respect to the perceiver's goals or survival.
 In particular, the function, expression, and meaning of different emotions are hypothesized to be biologically distinct from one another.
-A theme common to many basic emotions theories is that there should be functional signatures that distinguish different emotions: we should be able to tell what emotion a person is feeling by looking at his or her brain activity and/or physiology.
+A theme common to many basic emotions theories is that there should be functional signatures that distinguish different emotions: we should be able to tell what emotion a person is feeling by looking at their brain activity and/or physiology.
 Furthermore, knowledge of what the person is seeing or the larger context of the eliciting event should not be necessary to deduce what the person is feeling from observing the biological signatures.

 On "constructionist" accounts, the emotion a person feels in response to a stimulus or event is "constructed" from more elemental biological and psychological ingredients.
 Two hypothesized ingredients are "core affect" (characterized by, e.g., hedonic valence and physiological arousal) and conceptual knowledge (such as the semantic meaning of the emotion labels themselves, e.g., the word "anger").
 A theme common to many constructionist theories is that different emotions do not have specific locations in the nervous system or distinct physiological signatures, and that context is central to the emotion a person feels because of the accessibility of different concepts afforded by different contexts.